 What to Expect

 We’ll start your journey by asking many questions, a process that helps us get to know you and understand how we can most effectively work together.
 During your first appointment, we’ll discuss female ovulation, male sperm quality, menstrual cycles, and daily stress levels – as each relates to you and your partner.

-This all-encompassing approach looks at you as a whole, rather than a part or a piece, and will help us make an accurate fertility diagnosis.
-Your treatment plan will then be extensively laid-out and discussed with the care you deserve.
+This all-encompassing approach looks at you as a whole, rather than a part of a piece, and will help us make an accurate fertility diagnosis.
+Your treatment plan will then be extensively laid out and discussed with the care you deserve.

 Fertility Treatment Options

 Treatment options come after you and your partner have been fully evaluated and all tests ordered by the doctor have been completed.
 The plan we provide will be both personalized and comprehensive, reflective of the reasons for your infertility.

 It will also take into account the goals you have for your fertility and how your present health situation can be connected to your personal wishes.
 We expect to have conversations with you and your partner that involve asking questions, collecting information, and making decisions as a team.
 Once you’re comfortable with the steps suggested, we’ll proceed.

 Commonly referred to as IVF, in vitro fertilization combines eggs and sperm within a laboratory to create an embryo.
 Once created and analyzed, the best embryo(s) is transferred into the uterus.
 While this treatment option sounds like a one-size-fits-all approach, it’s not.

 We will customize the IVF process to suit your health and needs.
 For example, the number of embryos transferred will depend in part on your age and the number of IVF cycles you have already completed.
 IVF is the go-to option for fertility treatment because it yields the highest success rates.